 At and near Guango Lodge, we should be looking for a host of new species - Slaty Brush-Finch, Masked Trogon, Andean Guan, Rufous-breasted Chat-Tyrant, Smoky Bush-Tyrant, Turquoise and Inca Jays, Mountain Cacique, Dusky Piha, Glowing Puffleg and, with luck, a real prize, Mountain Avocetbill.
 If we were unable to visit Papallacta Pass yesterday, we will have a second opportunity today.
 Night in Guango Lodge.

 We leave Guango and travel further down the eastern slopes to the superb Cabañas San Isidro.
 Hummingbirds are well represented, including Chestnut-breasted Coronet and Long-tailed Sylph.
 Mixed-species flocks pass through the forest, quetzals call from the canopy, army ants attract a host of followers.
 The mystery owl is still present - it looks much like a Black-banded Owl, but not quite right!
 The list of goodies seems endless and includes Green-and-black Fruiteater, White-capped Parrot, Tyrannine Woodcreeper, Black-billed Peppershrike, and Golden-eyed Flowerpiercer.
 We spend two nights here exploring this area and enjoying this wonderful lodge.
-Nights at San Isidro.
+Nights at San Isidro Lodge.